laravel/framework/readme.md

 - Added `Route::currentRouteName` and `Route::currentRouteAction`.
 - Protect against mass assignment by default.
 - Make `add` and `merge` methods on the `MessageBag` chainable.
+- Added `deleting` and `deleted` methods to Eloquent models.
+Both new events.

 ## Beta 3